 Southeast Technical College's mission is to educate for employment; therefore, graduate placement is key to successfully meeting our mission.
 Southeast Tech has a strong history of meeting that mission, and it continues to be a strength as shown in the following results.*

-94% of those employed were employed in a field related to their Southeast Tech program
+- 94% of graduates were employed in a field related to their STC program

-82% of those employed were in South Dakota
+- 93% of graduates were employed in field in South Dakota

 *Placement data is gathered through graduate surveys, faculty-collected data, and phone surveys started after six months of graduation.
 Employment/Continuing Education rate is figured by: (graduates employed or continuing education)/(responding graduates who are seeking employment and are not in military service).